Walking under ladders, black cats crossing your path, opening an umbrella indoors and of course, the title of this blog, Friday 13.

-The fear of Friday the 13th is just one of the superstitions that can affect people, leading to mild anxiety or even full panic attacks.
+The fear of Friday 13 is just one of the superstitions that can affect people, leading to mild anxiety or even full panic attacks.
 Although the origins of the unlucky day are vague, many now see this as a day to stay at home.

 But, is it really that unlucky?
 According to Lotto, number 13 has been seen 238 times as a main ball, and it's been the bonus ball 27 times.
 Altogether, number 13 has been drawn 265 times.
 So, for some, it's been lucky.

 Is walking under ladders unlucky?
-Well, most people don't want to walk under a ladder because it's just unsafe.
-If a ladder is up, chances are, someone's standing on it working and you don't want something falling on your head.
+Well, most people do not want to walk under a ladder because it's just not safe.
+If a ladder is up, chances are, someone's standing on it working and you do not want something falling on your head.
 Nor, do you want to risk knocking someone off.

 Black cats?
 With around 7.5 million cats in the UK, the chances are a black cat will cross your path at some time.
 If you do encounter a black cat, the remedy is to walk in a circle, go backwards across the path where it occurred, and count to 13.
 See, 13 can be lucky again.